San Diego Spousal Support Lawyer

 - Any documented domestic violence (note there is a presumption that a spouse convicted of domestic abuse will not receive spousal support from the marriage: See Fam.
 Code §4325 and Marriage of Freitas, 2012, 209 Cal.
 App 4th 1059)

-- The tax consequence of the support order (Note: Spousal support is taxable to the recipient and tax deductible the obligor);
+- The tax consequence of the support order (Note: Spousal support may be taxable to the recipient and tax deductible the obligor for state tax purposes);

 - The balance of the hardships between the parties;